 - Electrical Engineering, Mathematics and Computer Sciences

 - Mechanical, Marine and Materials Engineering

-The programme also benefits from the clinical input provided by three teaching hospitals:
+The programme also benefits from the clinical input provided by four teaching hospitals:

 - Leiden University Medical Center